wyhitcs/team-letsencrypt/draftv1.md

 ###2.1.3 Users

-Since let’s encrypt is a open source free software which can be download and deployed within 5 minutes, it is very hard to say who are the users of let’s encrypt.
-Maybe there are new users coming out while we are writing this chapter.
-But we can talk about potential users.
-Every website whos want to request SSL/TLS certificate can a potential user.
-Since the certificate got from let’s encrypt and the one got by ordinary request are completely the same; and let’s encrypt is free of charge.
-We believe most of the potential users will be real users in the future.
+The potential users of Let's encrypt are websites which want to obtain SSL/TLS certificate.
+Let’s encrypt automates the process of obtaining certificates and moreover, totally free of charge.
+As a result, the number of its potential users is huge.
+In fact, Let’s Encrypt has just issued its millionth certificate in March, 2016.

 ###2.1.4 Sponsors